wecodemore/wpstarter/docs/08-Custom-Steps-Development.md

 That interface extends `Step` by only adding the `targetPath` method that has to return the full path where the created file will be saved.

 Thanks to that method WP Starter will check if the file exists before even attempting to create it and will try to overwrite it only if the `prevent-overwrite` WP Starter setting permit so.
-For example, if `prevent-overwrite` is set to `"ask"` WP Starter will ask the user a confirmation before overwriting the existing file, or if `prevent-overwrite` is explicitly set to don't overwrite `.htaccess` the entire step will be skipped at all.
+For example, if `prevent-overwrite` is set to `"ask"` WP Starter will ask the user a confirmation before overwriting the existing file, or if `prevent-overwrite` is explicitly set to not  overwrite `.htaccess` the entire step will be skipped at all.

-Considering that WP Starter will check for us that any overwrite will happen with respect to user settings, we don't really have reasons to don't run this step.
+Considering that WP Starter will check for us that any overwrite will happen with respect to user settings, we don't really have reasons to not run this step.
 Which means that `allowed()` method can just return `true`.

 Finally it's time to build the step routine, that is the `run()` method.